Profinite rigidity of fibring: Applications

 for some finitely generated subgroup $K$.
 It follows from a result of Strebel \cite{Strebel1977} (see \cite[Theorem~1.19]{Hillman2002} for an explanation), that $K$ has cohomological dimension at most $2$ and hence is a $\mathsf{PD}_2$-group.
 In particular, by \cite{EckmannMueller1980} (see also \cite{KielakKropholler2021}) the group $K$ is isomorphic to the fundamental group of a closed surface.
-Since every outer automorphism of $K$ is realised by a mapping class of the underlying surface by the Dehn--Nielsen--Baer theorem, we conclude that $G_A$ is the fundamental group of a closed connected $3$-manifold. \end{proof}
+Since every outer automorphism of $K$ is realised by a mapping class of the underlying surface by the Dehn--Nielsen--Baer theorem, we conclude that $G_A$ is the fundamental group of a closed connected $3$-manifold $M$, namely the mapping torus of a compact surface with fundamental group $K$. \end{proof}

 The following is restating \cref{pd3 intro} from the introduction.